 Teams allow you to organize and filter views in the mobile and web app.
-This feature is available on the Standard and Enterprise plans.
+This feature is available on the Platform Business and Enterprise plans.

 You can create a team under Configuration → Teams → New Team.
 Associate the Team with an escalation policy, and it'll automatically associate it with relevant users, schedules, and services.
 You can manually add or remove users, too, at any time.